 Over the last two decades, the ecommerce industry has been both expanding and transforming.
-Digital advancements have altered consumer buying behavior and what they want from the online shopping experience.
-The rise of software-as-a-service (SaaS), cloud, mobile, big data, the Internet of Things (IoT), social media, and other technologies have changed customers’ expectations.
+Digital advancements have altered consumer buying behaviour and what they want from the online shopping experience.
+The rise of software-as-a-service (SaaS), cloud, mobile, big data, the Internet of Things (IoT), social media and other technologies have changed customers’ expectations.

-In our always-on, buy anything anywhere world, customers want their shopping experiences to be personalized, dynamic and convenient.
-Now customers may also have safety concerns that may keep them from shopping in-store.
+In our always-on, buy anything anywhere world, customers want their shopping experiences to be personalised, dynamic and convenient.
+Now customers may also have safety concerns that may keep them from shopping in store.
 They want businesses that give them options and cater to how they want to shop.

 As a result, many businesses are trying to reinvent themselves, adapt new business models and keep pace with their competitors.
 Success in an industry constantly in flux depends on continually adapting and innovating — and doing it at speed.
 There’s no time for disjointed technologies and old systems that don’t serve the customer-obsessed mentality needed to thrive.

 Speed is one of the most important factors for determining a company’s success.
 It’s crucial for updating technologies and processes, bringing new products to market, expanding into new markets and establishing strategic partnerships faster than the competition.